 How to Have 5 Easy Days In Maui With Young Kids

 Traveling with a 5-year-old and a 3-year-old can be challenging.
 But traveling is a bucket-filler for my husband and me.
 So, we figure out how to make it work with the kids.
-Last month we were able to get away for a quick 5-day trip to Maui with our two boys–and it was awesome.
+Last month we were able to get away for a quick 5-day trip to Maui with our two boys–and Maui with young kids can be awesome.

 We chose Maui for a few reasons

 - In December, the weather is typically warmer than anywhere else in the US

 - We can take a direct flight from our town to Hawaii, so air travel is easy

 - We love the relaxed vibes we get when visiting Hawaii

 Here is a little rundown of our trip and how we made the most of 5 days in Maui.
 Are you looking to book a trip to Maui with your kiddos?
 Check out these ideas where to stay, things to do, and what to eat.

 One quick note: we traveled without car seats this trip, which was terrific.
 We hired a driver to pick us up from the airport and take us to our resort, which was in a very walkable area.
 So, we didn’t need to rent a car, which saved us money.
 If you’re looking for a trip to drive around and explore, I recommend renting a car and bringing your car seats and boosters.